mikepfrank/GLaDOS/src/README.md

 This package contains low-level tools for working with raw text, including a basic text buffer module that is itself used in several places in GLaDOS, including in the window system and the receptive field facility.

+### Tokenizer (`tokenizer/`)

+This package provides a local implementation of the GPT-2/GPT-3 tokenizer, so that the API isn't needed simply to measure the length of a string in tokens.

 ### 'Window' system (`windows/`)